 In their decorative role, nagas are essential characters in narrative scenes such as the Churning of the Sea of Milk, (the naga Vasuki), Ananta the naga on whom Vishnu reclines for the birth of Brahma and Mucalinda who coiled up to protect Buddha from the mud and rain while he was meditating in the forest.
 Generic naga figures are also commonly seen on lintels, alongside makaras and kala.
 (These are just a few of the best-known examples of the hundreds of nagas and naga legends.)

 As an architectural feature - apart from featuring in aforementioned carvings - naga bodies function as balustrades on naga terraces and causeways as well as bridges such as Spean Kampong Kdei and of course the entrance gates at Angkor Thom.
 Multi-headed naga heads also form cornerstones on towers with their bodies often creating frames for pediments.

 Perhaps because they are such common features they clearly weren't as sought after by looters as other carvings and in remote sites, a naga head or fragment of, will frequently be the last sculpture remaining in situ.

 Unlike the myriad different nagas, the mythical half-man, half-bird figure of Garuda is a single character - the King of the Birds.
-However, as with his sometimes friend and sometimes foe the nagas, he also features in numerous Hindu and Buddhist myths and appears extensively on both Angkor temples and contemporary Buddhist monuments.
+However, as with his sometime friend and sometimes foe, the nagas, he also features in numerous Hindu and Buddhist myths and appears extensively on both Angkor temples and contemporary Buddhist monuments.
 He was also the vahana or vehicle of Vishnu.

-Lacking the long body of a naga, Garuda isn't so convenient as an architectural feature but he is often seen supporting roofs or towers and famously 68 Garuda images protect the outer walls of Prasat Preah Khan.
+Lacking the long body of a naga, Garuda isn't so convenient as an architectural feature but he is often seen supporting roofs or towers and famously 68 Garuda images protect the outer walls of Prasat Preah Khan (Siem Reap).